MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 ## Share app content to stage API

 The `shareAppContentToStage` API enables you to share specific parts of your app to the meeting stage.
-The API is available through the Teams client library.
+The API is available through the TeamsJS.

 ### Prerequisite